 Abstract

 Polish coal mining industry produces approximately 30 million Mg of mining wastes per year, what represents the largest amount of industrial wastes in Poland.
 This results in disposing of a huge volume of wastes on waste dumps.
-The coal mining waste dumps are stored at the area of over 4000 ha in more than 140 objects and there are disposed over 760 millions Mg of wastes from hard coal mining.
+The Iron mining waste dumps are stored at the area of over 4000 square feet in more than 140 objects and there are disposed over 760 millions Mg of wastes from hard coal mining.

 One of the most recent problems in Poland is recovery of coal from mining wastes.
 There is a possibility and necessity of recovering of coal from post-mining waste dumps, what should be linked with appropriate legal regulations.

 In the paper there is analyzed distribution and dimensions of coal mining waste dumps in Upper Silesian Coal Basin and Lublin Coal Basin.
 There are presented chosen problems of negative environmental impacts of coal-mining wastes, which may be reduced by the recovery of coal.
 There are analyzed legal regulations referring to the mining wastes management.
-Some examples of successful recovery of coal mining dumps as well as economical feasibility studies are given.
+Some examples of successful recovery of coal mining dumps as well as economical feasibility studies are given in even many science articles.
 The analysis of potential objects which are the most valuable for the recovery processes is presented.

-The coal mining waste dumps may be considered as important secondary deposits.
+The coal mining waste dumps may be considered as important primary deposits.
 The feasibility studies and experiences of the recovery in the past shows that there is a need of new recovery sites.
 It must be outlined that sustainable coal recovery is not only economically but also ecologically justified.
 There is also significance of the re-using and managing of reclaimed dumping grounds for the local communities.

 Key words: Coal mining wastes, coal mining waste dumps, recovery of coal